-In the central equatorial Pacific, the majority of CRW's 5km Regional Virtual Stations have decreased to a Bleaching Watch or No Stress status.
-This includes the Samoas, which suffered multiple weeks of Alert Level 2 heat stress (associated with widespread coral bleaching and significant mortality) continues in the Samoas (where bleaching of both shallow and deeper corals.
+In the central equatorial Pacific, all of CRW's 5km Regional Virtual Stations have decreased to Bleaching Watch or No Stress status.
+This includes the Samoas, which suffered multiple weeks of Alert Level 2 heat stress over the last few months, with confirmed reports of bleaching of both shallow and deeper corals.

-CRW's other 5km Regional Virtual Stations in Micronesia are all at a level of Bleaching Watch or No Stress, after multiple regions, including the Republic of the Marshall Islands and the Eastern Federated States of Micronesia (FSM), registered Alert Level 2 bleaching heat stress for many weeks in early 2017.
-Note however that Alert Level 1 bleaching conditions are expected again in the Marshall Islands and Nauru in the next 9-12 weeks.
+CRW's other 5km Regional Virtual Stations in Micronesia are all at a level of Bleaching Watch or higher again, after multiple regions, including the Republic of the Marshall Islands and the Eastern Federated States of Micronesia (FSM) registered Alert Level 2 bleaching heat stress for many weeks in early 2017.
+Alert Level 1 bleaching conditions are present in the Northern Mariana Islands and are expected to remain for the next 9-12 weeks.
 Severe Alert Level 2 heat stress is expected in Guam (which has been hit by severe bleaching four years in a row already) in the next 1-4 weeks.
 Alert Level 1 heat stress is also expected in the Western FSM and Eastern FSM in the next 1-4 weeks, and in Wake Atoll and the Marshall Islands in the upcoming 5-8 weeks.

 In Micronesia's Phoenix Islands, in particular, as noted in multiple articles below and by numerous news outlets worldwide, in Kiribati, persistent elevated ocean temperatures (as high as 31.4-degrees Celsius) in 2015-2016 killed most of the corals in the region.
 Photos taken by scientists surveying the reef damage, especially around Kiritimati (Christmas Island), where more than 80% coral mortality has been documented, are gruesome.
 The high bleaching heat stress in Kiribati was tied to the very strong El Niño that dissipated in late 2016 but whose effects lasted for multiple additional months in the southern hemisphere.
 It is estimated that only 1-5% of Kiribati's reefs will survive and recover from this severe bleaching heat stress event.

 After multiple weeks of severe (Alert Levels 1 and 2) heat stress along much of the GBR, especially the central GBR, in March 2017 (the Reef's unprecedented, second consecutive year of confirmed mass bleaching), cooler waters finally arrived in the region in mid-April.
-All of CRW's 5km Regional Virtual Stations for the GBR region have returned to a level of No Stress.
-As reported on in multiple media articles below, reports from the Great Barrier Reef Marine Park Authority, the Australian National Coral Bleaching Taskforce, the Australian Marine Conservation Society, multiple coral reef dive operators, and other local partners indicate that the GBR is currently in its unprecedented, second consecutive year of mass bleaching, especially in the central portions of the Reef.
-CRW's near-real-time satellite monitoring and modeled predictions of environmental stress associated with the ongoing global coral bleaching event have been instrumental in helping local management and research partners plan effectual in-water and aerial surveys of the GBR, in both 2016 and 2017.
+All of CRW's 5km Regional Virtual Stations for the GBR region returned to a level of No Stress.
+CRW's near-real-time satellite monitoring and modeled predictions of environmental stress associated with the Third Global Coral Bleaching Event have been critical in helping local management and research partners plan effectual in-water and aerial surveys of the GBR, in both 2016 and 2017.

 Click here to access the most recent Pacific Climate Update from NOAA CRW.